wp_redirect( string $location, int $status = 302, string $x_redirect_by = 'WordPress' )

 $location

-(string) (Required) The path to redirect to.
+(Required) The path or URL to redirect to.

 $status